Coupling Constant Relationships

 Step 6: The Strong Coupling

 Proposition 6.1 (Status of αs\alpha_s).
-The strong coupling prediction depends on the SU(3) crystallization scale Λ3\Lambda_3:
+The strong coupling is not directly predicted by S1 without an independent determination of the SU(3) crystallization scale Λ3\Lambda_3.

 Step 7: Two-Loop Refinement